nielstron/quantulum3/README.md

     *base* is the name of another unit, not of another entity.
 -   *symbols* is a list of possible symbols and abbreviations for that unit.
+-   *prefixes* is an optional list.
+It can contain [Metric](https://en.wikipedia.org/wiki/Metric_prefix) and [Binary prefixes](https://en.wikipedia.org/wiki/Binary_prefix) and automatically generates according units.
+If you want to add specifics (like different surfaces) you need to create an entry for that prefixes version on its own.

 All fields are case sensitive.